Legal development

 DMCC Act: CMA consults on revised guidance on administrative penalties

-• The updated guidance will apply to penalties imposed in relation to breaches of investigatory requirements and breaches of commitments, undertakings or orders agreed with or imposed by the CMA.
+• The updated guidance applies to penalties imposed in relation to breaches of investigatory requirements and breaches of commitments, undertakings or orders agreed with or imposed by the CMA.

-• The CMA proposes to assess the appropriate amount of any administrative penalty (including in respect of breaches of undertakings and orders) "in the round".
+• The statement sets out that the CMA assesses the appropriate amount of any administrative penalty (including in respect of breaches of undertakings and orders) "in the round".

 The CMA's new investigatory powers

-As set out in our June update, the DMCC Act introduces a number of amendments to the CMA's investigatory powers under the CA98 (Chapters 1 and 2) and the CMA's process and investigatory powers when conducting market studies and investigations.
-The changes are designed in particular to offer the CMA greater flexibility when conducting investigations.
-The DMCC Act also gives the CMA enhanced powers to fine companies which fail to comply with CMA investigations.
+As set out in our January 2025 update, the DMCC Act has amended the CMA's investigatory powers under the CA98 (Chapters 1 and 2) and the CMA's process and investigatory powers when conducting market studies and investigations.
+The changes were designed in particular to offer the CMA greater flexibility when conducting investigations.
+The DMCC Act has also given the CMA enhanced powers to fine companies which fail to comply with CMA investigations.
 There are two categories of requirements set out in the draft CMA4: investigative requirements and remedies requirements.

 Investigative requirements: the DMCC Act gives the CMA enhanced powers to issue civil penalties for a failure to comply with investigative steps taken by the CMA, with maximum penalties of: 1% of the undertaking's turnover for fixed penalties; and/or 5% of the undertaking's daily turnover for daily amounts.